soxueren/atsd/api/sql/README.md

 ### Versioning Columns

-Versioning columns (version_tatus, version_source, version_time) are currently not supported.
+Versioning columns (`version_tatus`, `version_source`, `version_time`) are currently not supported.

 ## Aliases

-Table and column aliases can be added with quoted or double-quoted literal value or with `AS` keyword.
+Table and column aliases can be unquoted added or enclosed in quotes or double-quotes.

+Unquoted alias should start with letter [a-zA-Z], followed by letter, digit or underscore.

+`AS` keyword is optional.

 ```
 SELECT tbl.value*100 AS "cpu_percent", tbl.time 'sample-time'